vojtechruz/vojtechruzicka-blog/src/posts/maven-archetypes/index.md

 ```

 #### Archetype metadata
-Each archetype contains a special xml file with the archetype configuration, which can be found under:
+Each archetype contains a special XML file with the archetype configuration, which can be found under:

 ```
 src/main/resources/archetype-resources/META_INF/maven/maven-metadata.xml
 ```

-Here you can configure the archetype itself - for example, files which should be included, properties needed and so on.
+Here you can configure the archetype itself - for example, files which should be included, properties needed, and so on.
 A simple version can look something like this:

 ```xml
 <archetype-descriptor